tecoevo/tecoevo.github.io/pages/positions.md

-### [MSCA Postdoctoral Fellowships 2023](https://marie-sklodowska-curie-actions.ec.europa.eu/calls/msca-postdoctoral-fellowships-2023)<a name="pd3"></a>
+### MSCA Postdoctoral Fellowships 2023<a name="pd3"></a>

-**Reference HORIZON-MSCA-2023-PF-01-01
-Deadline 13 Sep 2023**

-If interested in developing and leading a project for this fellowship and writing a joint grant for the same, get in touch with Chaitanya before **30th June 2023**.
+If interested in developing and leading a project for this fellowship and writing a joint grant for the same, get in touch with Chaitanya well-before (2-3 months) the yearly deadline.

 <!--
 ### ~~Post doctoral position~~ Position Filled